Avicii786/Modern-App-Api-Dev/README.md

-# Mobile Web and Serverless Cloud Computing Program Syllabus
+# Modern Mobile Web App and API Development

 This program of [Saylani Welfare Trust](https://www.saylaniwelfare.com/) will teach you to Build Modern Full-Stack Serverless Mobile Web Cloud SaaS Apps and APIs.